Delirante/assignment_PDT/README.md

 where " + amenity
 ~~~~

-2. Get all healthcare objects with selected amenity in chosen area which have parking place closer than 500 meters.
+2. Get all healthcare objects with selected amenity in chosen area with parking place closer than 500 meters.

 ~~~~
 "SELECT ST_X (a.way), ST_Y (a.way), a.amenity, a.name